ferrous-systems/embedded-trainings-2020/advanced/README.md

 Bus 001 Device 002: ID 0cf3:e300
 Bus 001 Device 003: ID 0c45:6713
 Bus 001 Device 001: ID 1d6b:0002
-Bus 001 Device 059: ID 0000:0000 <- nRF52840 on the nRF52840 Development Kit
+Bus 001 Device 059: ID 2020:0705 <- nRF52840 on the nRF52840 Development Kit
 ```

 ## Hello, world!

-0. Open the `tools/dk-run` folder and run `cargo install --path . -f` to install the `dk-run` tool.
+First, open the `tools/dk-run` folder and run `cargo install --path . -f` to install the `dk-run` tool.

-1. Open the `advanced/firmware` folder in VS Code then open the `src/bin/hello.rs` file.
+Next open the `advanced/firmware` folder in VS Code.
+If have already opened the root of the repository (`embedded-trainings-2020`) then please also open the `advanced/firmware` folder: right click the left side panel, select "Add folder to workspace" and add the `advanced/apps` folder.

+Now, on the left side panel, open the `src/bin/hello.rs` file from under the `advanced/apps` folder.

+Give Rust Analyzer some time to analyze the file and its dependency graph.
+When it's done, a "Run" button will appear over the `main` function -- you may need to edit the file contents to make the "Run" button appear.

-2. In VS code, click the "Run" button that's displayed over the `main` function.
+Click the "Run" button to run the application on the microcontroller.

 If you are not using VS code run the `cargo run --bin hello` command from the `advanced/firmware` folder.

 > NOTE if you run into an error along the lines of "Debug power request failed" retry the operation and the error should disappear